Damangir/Cascade/README.md

 Citation
 -------
-We are publishing a paper detailing Cascade.
-Until its publication, if you are using this software in your research, you may use information at:
+If you are using this software in your research, you should refer to:

+> Damangir, S., Westman, E., Simmons, A., Vrenken, H., Wahlund, L. O., & Spulber, G. (2017).
+Reproducible segmentation of white matter hyperintensities using a new statistical definition.
+Magnetic Resonance Materials in Physics, Biology and Medicine, 30(3), 227-237.

-> Damangir S, Manzouri A, Oppedal K, Carlsson S, Firbank MJ, Sonnesyn H, Tysnes OB, O'Brien JT, Beyer MK, Westman E, Aarsland D, Wahlund LO, Spulber G. Multispectral MRI segmentation of age related white matter changes using a cascade of support vector machines.
-J Neurol Sci.
-2012 Nov 15;322(1-2):211-6. doi: 10.1016/j.jns.2012.07.064.
-Epub 2012 Aug 24.
-PubMed PMID: 22921728.
+> Damangir, S., Manzouri, A., Oppedal, K., Carlsson, S., Firbank, M. J., Sonnesyn, H., Tysnes O. B., O'Brien J. T., Beyer M. K., Westman E., Aarsland D., Wahlund L. O., Spulber G. (2012).
+Multispectral MRI segmentation of age related white matter changes using a cascade of support vector machines.
+Journal of the neurological sciences, 322(1), 211-216.

-Any scientific work derived from the result of this software or its modifications should refer to these papers:
-* Single node reduced SVM for purging evident non-WMC: http://www.ncbi.nlm.nih.gov/pubmed/22921728

 Copyright
 -------
-Copyright (C) 2013-2015 [Soheil Damangir](http://www.linkedin.com/in/soheildamangir) - All Rights Reserved
+Copyright (C) 2013-2017 [Soheil Damangir](http://www.linkedin.com/in/soheildamangir) - All Rights Reserved

 License
 -------